Arthur Cohn: Life and career

-Cohn divides his time between Basel and Los Angeles and is regarded as a hands-on producer who is strongly involved with the development of the script until the final touches of the editing process.
+Cohn divided his time between Basel and Los Angeles and was regarded as a hands-on producer who was strongly involved with the development of the script until the final touches of the editing process.
 For decades he was assisted by Lillian Birnbaum (Paris) and Pierre Rothschild (Zurich).
-Arthur Cohn's films have been shown at many retrospectives around the world.
+Cohn's films have been shown at many retrospectives around the world.

 His best-known fictional film is The Garden of the Finzi-Continis (1970, directed by Vittorio De Sica).
 He also produced films by Kevin Macdonald (One Day in September) and Walter Salles (Central Station, Behind the Sun).

+Death

+Arthur Cohn died in Jerusalem on 12 December 2025, at the age of 98.